 - ¼ teaspoon chili powder

 - ¼ teaspoon cayenne pepper (reduce to ⅛ teaspoon if sensitive to spice)

 - ½ teaspoon garlic powder

-- ¼ cup dried apricots, finely diced
+- ¼ cup dried apricots thinly sliced

 - ½ cup fresh blueberries